EAGRE-water-wave-impact-modelling/FSI_Experiments/Exp1_carriage_rest_0.5m/README.md

+The measurements corresponding to the wave parameters in experimental case 1 when the beam's submerged free-end length is *0.5*m are shared in this folder.
+This folder also has eight sub-folders which correspond to each wave condition.
+The wave parameters corresponding to each sub-folder are listed in the table below.

 | Folder name |   H   |   T  | λ | Steepness (H/lambda) |
 |-------------|:-----:|:----:|:------:|:--------------------:|
 |             |  [m]  |  [s] |   [m]  |          [-]         |